‘Sports Illustrated’ Model Haley Kalil Shares Dramatic Photo With Instagram

-Sports Illustrated model Haley Kalil shared a dramatic photo with Instagram, stunning her fans with a shot that is stunning in its simplicity and sheer beauty.
+Sports Illustrated model Haley Kalil shared a dramatic photo on Instagram, stunning her fans with a shot that is stunning in its simplicity and sheer beauty.
 Instead of a bikini photo, Haley posted a stark image that showed why she is one of the most in-demand models in the industry.

 The model posted the pic, a solo shot taken from the shoulders up, to her social media account.
-She used this as a way to continue to connect with her fans during this time of self-quarantining.
+She used this as a way to continue to connect with fans during this time of self-quarantining.
 Haley’s caption was a funny observation of a very real dilemma many are facing daily when it comes to exercising self-control.

 Haley is looking directly into the camera in the startling image, her face the breathtaking central focus of the photo.